Impasse continues in negotiations over debt ceiling crisis

 The White House acknowledged that there are "real differences between the parties on budget issues" and said "talks will be difficult," while adding that "[t]he president's team is working hard towards a reasonable bipartisan solution that can pass the House and the Senate."

-The apparent setback came one day after McCarthy and Senate Democratic Leader Chuck Schumer both struck optimistic tones about how talks were proceeding.
+The apparent setback came after McCarthy and Senate Democratic Leader Chuck Schumer on Thursday both struck optimistic tones about how talks were proceeding.
 The speaker said he could "see the path that we can come to an agreement," and Schumer said negotiators were "making progress."

 Asked about those comments Friday, McCarthy said he "really felt we were at the location where I could see the path" but "we can't be spending more money next year, we have to spend less than we spent the year before.
 It's pretty easy."